catseye/yoob.js/README.markdown

     The intention is to allow a "splash screen", which may contain a disclaimer or similar, before the "main stage" is actually displayed and started.

+*   `yoob.make*`, in `yoob/element-factory.js`

+    Convenience functions for creating DOM elements.
+Some of them create groups of elements that co-operate to provide a functionality in the UI (e.g. spin controls.)

 ### Planned ###